-Which brings us to the final point of the popularity of Google, its branding.
+This brings us to the final point of the popularity of Google, its branding.
 Google is simple to say and features a memorable logo.

 They even update the logo on the page for memorable occasions like Christmas or Independence Day.

-Google has also many other brands like YouTube, Picasa and Android which further increase the public’s perception of them as a trustworthy company–it’s almost like Google Plus never happened!
+Google has also many other brands like YouTube, Picasa, and Android which further increase the public’s perception of them as a trustworthy company–it’s almost like Google Plus never happened!

 But enough of the Google fan club, how do you change your default browser from that pesky Bing in Microsoft Edge to the favored Google?
 It’s quite different from the method you may have used in Internet Explorer or Safari but is still not too much fuss.